lazee/freemarker-java-8/README.md

 ![build status](https://github.com/lazee/freemarker-java-8/workflows/Build%20project/badge.svg)

 > [!IMPORTANT]
-> The group id has changed from `no.api.freemarker` to `no.gemino.freemarker`.
+> The group id has changed from `no.api.freemarker` to `no.gemino.freemarker` in version 3.0.0.
 Please update your dependencies,
 > and read the [upgrade guide](UPGRADE.md) for more information.**

 **freemarker-java-8** is a Java library that extends FreeMarker by adding support for the `java.time` API.